- What happened to "dorms"?

 Can I bring a bicycle to campus? | Back to top.

 Bicycles may be kept in rooms as long as both roommates agree.
 Bike racks are also located outside residence halls.
-All students bringing bicycles to campus are asked to register their bicycle with Campus Safety and Security.
+All students bringing bicycles to campus are asked to register their bicycle with Campus Safety.

 Are there laundry facilities on campus? | Back to top.